ckormanyos/wide-decimal/README.md

 ## The examples

+A variety of interesting and algorithmically challenging examples are given in the hope that these provide inspiration and guidance on how to use wide-decimal.
+See also the [./examples](./examples) directory as more use cases are being created.

   - ![`example001_roots_sqrt`](./examples/example001_roots_sqrt.cpp) computes a square root.
   - ![`example001a_roots_seventh`](./examples/example001a_roots_seventh.cpp) computes a seventh root.
   - ![`example001b_roots_almost_integer`](./examples/example001b_roots_almost_integer.cpp) uses roots and algebraic operations to compute <img src="https://render.githubusercontent.com/render/math?math=5,001"> decimal digits of a fascinating [Pisot number](https://mathworld.wolfram.com/PisotNumber.html) that is [almost integer](https://mathworld.wolfram.com/AlmostInteger.html).